built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-add-context-support-to-your-app.md

 }
 ```

-## How do I send out Contextual Messages?
+## How do I send out Contextual Messages on a System Channel?

 In your app your would check for the fdc3 api and then use the broadcast function: